Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: Discussion on Using Hylog for Behavioral analysis

 By decomposing timing into three components, Hylog links temporal variance to its functional source and shows how experience, script type, and input method jointly shape the temporal dynamics of text production.
-The approach achieves fuller linguistic segmentation in non-alphabetic input while producing empirically interpretable, behaviorally grounded evidence on typing automation and cognitive dynamics.
+The approach achieves fuller linguistic segmentation in non-alphabetic input while producing empirically interpretable, behaviorally grounded \begin{rev}insights\end{rev} on typing automation and cognitive dynamics.